sudipghimire533/primordial-shop.netlify.app/content/shop/shein-pink-extended.md

-title = "Extended pink knitted shein" slug = "extended-shein" description = "This summer wear halter neck from primordial to shine and shine everywhere.
-Available in all color with major green"
+title = "Extended pink knitted shein" slug = "extended-shein" description = "Primodial brings you extended version of our special pink shein.
+Knitted and brought to you so you can beat summet with dash."

 [extra]
 name = "Extended shein"